 Vitamins, minerals, and natural ingredients give 100% nutritionally complete diet

 Variety pack does not guarantee that cats will like every flavor

-The best premium choice hypoallergenic cat food is the Royal Canin Veterinary Diet Hydrolyzed Protein HP Cat Food.
+Another great choice for hypoallergenic cat food is the Royal Canin Veterinary Diet Hydrolyzed Protein HP Cat Food.
 This dry food has been made with hydrolyzed soy protein, which can be absorbed in your cat’s digestive tract and is not likely to provoke a reaction in the immune system.
 It assists in reducing both gastrointestinal and skin reactions, which commonly occur with the proteins found in other pet foods.
 The proteins are formulated in a smaller size that is much less likely to be recognized by your cat’s immune system, which means less chance of a bad reaction to the food.
 It has fibers, prebiotics, and nutrients that will help cats with skin sensitivities and digestive issues.
 Unfortunately, this food is quite expensive, and you need authorization from your vet to purchase it.
 It’s also quite high in calories and fat, so less active cats might gain weight on it.

 Made with hydrolyzed soy protein for cats with food sensitivities